floam/floamtv/README.md

 floamtv.py
 ==========

+**NOTE: this project was abandoned by me in 2010.
+I decided to convert my old bzr repo to a git one and put it out there.
+It is certainly broken.
+It needs some love.
+The old README follows.**

 `floamtv.py` is a tiny Python application that automates downloading recurring television shows that are tracked by [TVRage] [tvrage] and uploaded to Usenet.
 It requires a membership with [NewzBin] [newzbin], and works with [hellanzb]